NodeBB/docs/src/docs/activitypub/index.md

 NodeBB belongs to a subset of ActivityPub implementors who structure their content in topics (or threads).
 A forum-style presentation of content allows for topics to be organized logically, which is a departure from the somewhat ephemeral nature of social networks found today.

+Typically, content is also presented in chronological order (or reverse so when listing topics).
+This presents a recency bias for content, but also allows for more algorithmic-free discovery of new content.
+As topics receive replies, they are bumped up to the top of the list, allowing others to re-discover the content.

 Additionally, NodeBB contains strong tooling for local community building.
 Not all categories need be federated, and some can be kept within the local community for more focused discussion.

 ## Discovering Content